UtahTechEngineering/auto_grader/README.md

 If you have not already, I recomend using a virtual enviorment.
 To set one up

-    pip install virtualenv
-    python -m virtualenv <name of virtual enviorment>
+    python -m venv <name of virtual enviorment>
     source <name of virtual enviorment>/bin/activate
     pip install -r requirements.txt

 **Note** You may need to use `pip3` and `python3` or some other call to pip and python depending on your python installation.

-If you already have a virtual enviorment you will need to install `pandas`, `numpy`, and `requests`.
+If you already have a virtual enviorment you will need to install `numpy`, `importlib` and `Requests`.
 I recommed adding them to your `requirements.txt`

 ### Input The Assignment Information